mhingston/bot/docs/README.md

 # Documentation

-This directory contains the VitePress documentation site for @tego/bot.
+This directory contains the VitePress documentation site for Tego Bot.

 ## Structure